Osteoarthritis (OA) is a degenerative joint disorder; prevalence increases with age.

 Treatments are non-pharmacological and pharmacological.

-Joint replacement surgery is effective for controlling the pain of osteoarthritis in advanced disease.
+Joint replacement surgery is effective for controlling the pain of OA in advanced disease.

 Osteoarthritis (OA) is the result of mechanical and biological events that destabilise the normal process of degradation and synthesis of articular cartilage chondrocytes, extracellular matrix, and subchondral bone.
 It involves the entire joint, including the articular cartilage, subchondral bone, pericapsular muscles, capsule, and synovium.
 The condition leads to loss of cartilage, sclerosis and eburnation of the subchondral bone, osteophytes, and subchondral cysts.
 It is clinically characterised by joint pain, stiffness, and functional limitation.

 History and exam